suitproject/suit-lightcurve-tutorial/README.md

 ## 2. Helper Functions

 To keep our main workflow clean and organised, we'll define a few helper functions.
-These functions encapsulate repetitive tasks like normalization, co-alignment, and light curve generation.
+These functions encapsulate repetitive tasks like exposure normalisation, co-alignment, and light curve generation.

 ### Exposure Normalisation
 This function normalises the image data by its exposure time.
 This is crucial for comparing images taken with different exposure settings.
 The function divides each image's data by its exposure time and updates the metadata to reflect a standard 1-second exposure.